Tenant Repair Costs Policy

 - restore the premises to the condition it was in at the start of the tenancy, allowing for fair wear and tear; and

-- return the keys to FACS.
+- return the keys to DCJ.
 It is the tenant’s responsibility to ensure the keys are returned, relying on a neighbour or third party is not an excuse for keys not being returned.

 Damage to the premises that is the tenant's responsibility includes: